Fast Facts: Trinity Colleagues (non-MCHS)

 1. How many credits are required for graduation?

-128 semester credits are required for the baccalaureate degree.
-84 of those credits are transferred from coursework completed in prior nursing education.
+A total of 128 semester credits are required for the baccalaureate degree and 84 of those credits are transferred from coursework completed in prior nursing education, including Associate Degree and diploma programs.
 The MCCN program offers the remaining 44 credits to complete the degree.

 2. How long will it take to complete the program?